top of page

 lude 016.jpg

-I daily drove the Prelude for about 3 years, and in that 3 years I learned a lot about wrenching on cars, tuning and trying to make more horse power.
-One of the best things I learned was spraying a 55hp shot (nitrous) out of the whole on with a pair drag radials would but hurt a lot of Fox body Mustangs in the early 2000’s.
-But with power adders there is a learning curve, I popped one motor on nitrous (75hp Shot) and grenaided 3 or 4 transmissions.
+I daily drove the Prelude for about 3 years, and in that 3 years I learned a lot about wrenching on cars, tuning and trying to make more power.
+One thing I did learned for sure, was spraying a 55hp shot (nitrous) out of the whole on with a pair drag radials would butt hurt a lot of Fox body Mustangs in the early 2000’s.
+But with power adders there is a learning curve, I popped one motor on nitrous (75hp Shot) and grenaded 3 or 4 transmissions.
 During that steep "learning curve" I meet some of my best friends and had the time of my life.

 holy piston.jpg